-During week three of the semester faculty will be invited to complete an Early Indicators survey to alert students to behavior that should change or continue.
+During week nine of the semester faculty will be invited to complete an Early Indicators survey to alert students to behavior that should change or continue.
 The Early Indicators report helps students make adjustments early enough in the semester to be successful.
 Feedback does not necessarily report on graded work.
 Rather, it can be based on indicators that a student might or might not be appropriately engaged in the course.
 These indicators vary by course, but examples include regular attendance, responding to questions or participating in discussions, turning in assignments, etc.

 During week seven, faculty will be invited to complete a Mid-Semester Progress survey, which should be based on both patterns of student behavior and graded work.
 This survey will include a flag “In Danger of Earning Below a C” which faculty can use to alert students that they are in danger of earning below a “C” grade in the course.
 The Mid-Semester report helps students realistically assess their progress in a course.
 Some significant graded work should be included in this assessment of student progress.
 Feedback should be provided to students in time for them to gather additional information before making decisions about their continued enrollment in the course.